generalsle1n/IRH/README.md

 ### Azure MFA Reporting
 The AzureMFA tool enables comprehensive reporting on Azure Multi-Factor Authentication (MFA) settings.
 It can:

-- Connect to Azure Active Directory using Device Code Authentication.
+- Connect to Azure Active Directory using Device Code Authentication or Interactive.
 - Retrieve user data, including MFA configurations.
 - Filter users by group membership, that should be processed.
 - Provide detailed reports on MFA methods used by each user, available in both CLI and JSON formats.
 - Print detailed information on each MFA method configured for users.

+### Azure Session Revoke

+The Session Revoke functionality allows to reset user sessions in Entra ID.
+With this command, you can:
+- Revoke user sessions, either individually or globally.
+- Connect to Azure Active Directory using various authentication methods.
+- Filter users based on their group memberships for processing.
+- Generate detailed reports on the revocation status of individual user sessions.
+- Configure the output type and level of detail for reporting (e.g., CLI output or JSON export).
+- Export results to a JSON file and optionally display them in the CLI.

 ## Azure Audit Logs